ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 int a = Integer.toString(3);     // int -> String

-int a = (int)1.6         // cast float to int, a rounded down to 1 int b = (Double)1.6f     // FAILS, doubles and floats cant be converted b/w each other
+int a = (int)1.6         // cast float to int, a rounded down to 1 int a = (long)11         // cast int to long, long is 64bit
+int b = (Double)1.6f     // FAILS, doubles and floats cant be converted b/w each other
 ```